 Mason students have exciting opportunities to study with our faculty of Theater professionals, and to participate in productions of the Mason Players, the departmental producing unit.

 Admission to George Mason University requires application through Mason's Admissions office.
-Admission to the Theater Major requires an interview with the School of Theater as described below.
-Please note that these are two separate processes.
+Declaring a Theater Major requires a demonstration of one's work and an interview with the School of Theater.

 Fall Semester-January 15

 Theater Major Applicants are encouraged to interview in the Fall for admission beginning the following Fall (e.g. interview in Fall '13 for Fall '14 start date).

 To be officially registered as a Theater Major, a student must successfully demonstrate his or her artistic ability, and interview before a Theater faculty panel.

 Any Mason student may declare a Theater Minor without the interview requirement.

 All Theater Major Applicants will be interviewed and must provide an appropriate resume.
 During your interview appointment time, each applicant will also demonstrate artistic ability.
 Choose the appropriate area of interest below, and prepare accordingly:

 Audition with two prepared, contrasting monologues, not to exceed three minutes total.
 Actors will be asked to make adjustments and repeat portions of their work.

 Audition with two prepared, contrasting monologues, and two prepared songs that demonstrate variety.
 Actor/Singers will be asked to make adjustments and repeat portions of their work.
 An accompanist is provided only on the “Musical Theater only” dates indicated below.
 Using our accompanist requires a $40 cash fee on day of audition, and includes a brief rehearsal prior to appointment time.
 You may provide your own accompanist.
 (Note: Auditions scheduled on dates other than those indicated as “Musical Theater only” will require an additional singing audition appointment with School of Music faculty.)